briancribb/strpg-hero-source/pages/game/setting.md

 Another important detail is the Federation’s reaction to the Orion slave trade.
 After the industry became known to the UFP, the Federation Council voted unanimously to impose harsh sanctions against Orion companies, ports, and shipping interests that participate in the Green Slave trade.
 At the time of our game, The sanctions have just gone into effect and traders everywhere are freaking out.

-Even worse for the Orions, a report is published on 2/0103.13 by Captain Christopher Pike which describes the slave trade in more detail.
-Once this report reaches the Federation Council, the UFP officially stops trading with all Orion planets.
+Even worse for the Orions, a report will be published on 2/0103.13 by Captain Christopher Pike which describes the slave trade in more detail.
+Once this report reaches the Federation Council, the UFP will officially stop trading with all Orion planets.
 This eventually worked out in the Federation’s favor, but not before some businesses went under.

 The end result of these events is a time of harsh change in the Triangle, as businesses try to adapt to new restrictions and lost trade.
 Larger companies with greater dependence upon UFP/Orion trade faced the most difficulty in making the necessary changes, and many failed completely.
 This created a perfect environment for small, independent traders to thrive.